MurageKabui/CL-QuickTranslate/README.md

 ### Some Common Issues.
-Some languages may contain non ASCII characters which are usually rendered as a question mark inside a diamond in files streams and question marks within the commandline interface, therefore they haven't been included, although you can view all the supported languages here .
+Some languages may contain non ASCII characters which are usually rendered as a question mark inside a diamond in files streams and question marks within the commandline interface, therefore they haven't been included, although you can view all the supported languages below.
 <details>

   <summary> ISO codes cheat sheet [Click to reveal hidden contents.] </summary>

   > The list below shows the currently implemented ISO ids, sorted alphabetically by language, which may be used
-  > with the ```-l``` switch to set the result language identity for translation.
+  > with the ```-l``` switch to set the destination language for translation.

 ||ISO language name | *[ISO 639-1](https://en.wikipedia.org/wiki/ISO_639-1)*| *[ISO 639-2/T](https://en.wikipedia.org/wiki/ISO_639-2)*|*[ISO 639-2/B](https://en.wikipedia.org/wiki/ISO_639-2)*|
 |--|--|--|--|--|